Speaker Johnson unveils bill to fund the government through September 30

 And while GOP leadership aides stressed that the plan includes no partisan policy add-ons, it does include certain White House funding requests, such as some new money intended to help carry out additional deportations by Immigration and Customs Enforcement.

-But in an ominous sign for Congress’ ability to stave off a shutdown next week, Senate Democrats’ top spending negotiator quickly panned the GOP’s plan.
+But in an ominous sign for Congress’ ability to stave off a shutdown next week, House Democratic leaders said they plan to vote against the bill, arguing it “recklessly cuts” domestic spending programs.

+“The legislation does nothing to protect Social Security, Medicare and Medicaid, while exposing the American people to further pain throughout this fiscal year.
+We are voting No,” Democratic Leader Hakeem Jeffries, Democratic Whip Katherine Clark and Democratic Caucus Chair Pete Aguilar said in a joint statement Saturday evening.

-“Speaker Johnson has rolled out a slush fund continuing resolution that would give Donald Trump and Elon Musk more power over federal spending — and more power to pick winners and losers, which threatens families in blue and red states alike,” Sen. Patty Murray, a Democrat from Washington, said in a statement Saturday.
+Sen. Patty Murray of Washington, Senate Democrats’ top spending negotiator, also criticized the plan, saying in a statement Saturday that “Speaker Johnson has rolled out a slush fund continuing resolution that would give Donald Trump and Elon Musk more power over federal spending.”
 Murray’s counterpart in the House, Rep. Rosa DeLauro of Connecticut, was even more blunt, writing in a statement: “I strongly oppose this” bill.

 House GOP leaders believe the plan is on track to pass the chamber, arguing that Trump’s backing will help them win robust support among House Republicans on the floor this week, even as many ultraconservatives typically loathe such stopgap measures.
 Johnson hopes to hold the vote Tuesday on the 99-page bill, according to people familiar with the plans.